tru-ID/sim-card-auth-ios/Tutorial README.md

 * Uncheck "Use Code Data" if it is checked, and click Next
 * Select the folder you want to store your project and click Next

-Xcode will create your project.
-As you will see, it is a pretty simple project with a single ViewControlller.
+As you see, it is a pretty simple project with a single ViewControlller.
 At this point, you do not need to worry about the `AppDelegate` or `SceneDelegate`.
-This will be enough to demostrate the SubscriberCheck.
+This is enough to demostrate the SubscriberCheck.

-If you already have Xcode and added your developer account (Xcode->Preferences->Accounts), Xcode will take care of generating necessariy certificates and provisioning profiles in order to install the app on the device.
+If you already have Xcode and added your developer account (Xcode->Preferences->Accounts), Xcode takes care of generating necessariy certificates and provisioning profiles in order to install the app on the device.

 ### Let's Build the User Interface

-Navigate to the `Main.storyboard`. you need to add a few UI components to receive input, and provide feedback from the user;
+Navigate to the `Main.storyboard`. you need to add a few UI components to receive input, and provide feedback from the user:

-- Add a UILabel to display a title "Verification"
+- Add a UILabel to the display with a title "Verification"
 - An UIActivityIndicator (Large) to show/hide progress when you perform a SubcriberCheck
-- A UILabel to indicate what the text field is for
+- A UILabel with a "Phone number" title to indicate what the text field is for
 - A UITextField so that user can enter their phone number
 - A UIButton to trigger the request
 - An UImageView to show whether SubcriberCheck is successful or not

 All UI components are Horizontally aligned in the container using constraints.
-You will also need to define constraints to anchor the componets as well.
+You should also need to define constraints to anchor the componets as well.
 Start with the top label and specify the alignment between the Safe Area and the label.
 Do the same for all other componets, define a constraint for the Top space, and where necessary add additional constraints for width and height.

 The view layout should look like this: